SESYNC-ci/introdb-lesson/_slides/intro.md

 The Portal Project is a long-term ecological study being conducted near Portal, AZ.
 Since 1977, the site has been a primary focus of research on interactions among rodents, ants and plants and their respective responses to climate.
-A portion of the data has become widely distributed among instructors seeking a real-world dataset on which trainees can hone their data skills.

 ![]({{ site.baseurl }}/images/portalview.jpg){: width="60%"}